 The scores for new test forms can be reported once a sufficient sample size has been received.
 Scores can then be equated to scores from the previous form.
 Scores will not be available until the equating process is completed.
 However, preliminary scores will be available upon request.
 For more information on new test forms, visit the Frequently Asked Questions section or contact your Higher Education Solutions Advisor.
 Your Advisor can also discuss your options at greater detail with you.

 For more information about Major Field Test content, contact an ETS Advisor.
 ETS Advisors are available Monday through Friday from 8–4:30 p.m.
-Eastern Time.
+ET.